 The Company estimates the fair value of stock option grants using the Black-Scholes option pricing model.
 The assumptions used in calculating the fair value of stock-based awards represent management's best estimates and involve inherent uncertainties and the application of management's judgment.
-Stock-based compensation costs are recorded in general and administrative expenses and research and development expenses in the consolidated statements of operations.
+Stock-based compensation costs are recorded in research and development and general and administrative expenses in the consolidated statements of operations.

 From time-to-time equity classified awards may be modified.
 On the modification date, the Company estimates the fair value of the awards immediately before and immediately after modification.
-The incremental increase in fair value is recognized as expense immediately to the extent the underlying equity awards are vested and over the same remaining amortization schedule as the unvested underlying equity awards.
+The incremental increase in fair value is recognized as expense immediately to the extent the underlying equity awards are vested and on a straight-line basis over the same remaining amortization schedule as the unvested underlying equity awards.

-Income taxes
+Income Taxes